fogpay/woocommerce-fogpay-gateway/README.md

 ###What is Fogpay?

 Fogpay is a service that accept Bitcoin for your website or directly from your customers for goods and services.
 FogPay imposes no volume limits, restrictions or verification requirements.
-Simply create a free account and begin accepting Bitcoin today.Visit [Fogpay](https://fogpay.com) and accept bitcoin's to any website.
+Simply create a free account at [Fogpay](https://fogpay.com) and begin accepting Bitcoin today.

 ###Installation Instruction: